python/pythonineducation.org/README.rst

 This is the website for the http://pythonineducation.org/ website.
 It is hosted via GitHub Pages.

-If you have a suggestion to make, please feel free to create an issue_.
+If you have a suggestion to make, please feel free to create an we will be very thankful to you for your suggestion issue_.

 We welcome pull requests for improvements!
 (Please see CONTRIBUTING.rst_ for more details).